 - Physical assaults of a sexual nature, such as:

-- Rape, sexual battery, molestation or attempts to commit these assaults and
+- Rape, sexual battery, molestation or attempts to commit these assaults

 - Intentional physical conduct that is sexual in nature, such as touching,

 - Unwanted sexual advances, propositions or other sexual comments, such as:

-- Sexually oriented gestures, notices, remarks, jokes, or comments about a person’s sexuality or sexual experience
+- Sexually oriented gestures, notices, remarks, jokes, or comments about a person’s

 - Preferential treatment or promises of preferential treatment to an individual for submitting to sexual conduct, including soliciting or attempting to solicit any individual to engage in sexual activity for compensation or reward or deferential treatment for rejecting sexual conduct

-- Displaying pictures, cartoons, posters, calendars, graffiti, objections, promotional materials, reading materials, or other materials that are sexually suggestive, sexually demeaning or pornographic or bringing or possessing any such material to read, display or view in the educational environment
+- Displaying pictures, cartoons, posters, calendars, graffiti, objections, promotional materials, reading materials, or other materials that are sexually suggestive, sexually demeaning or pornographic or bringing or possessing any such material to read, display or view in the work or educational environment

 The illustrations of harassment and sexual harassment above are not to be construed as an all-inclusive list of prohibited acts under this Policy.

-Prohibited Bullying “Bullying” means any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act, and including one or more acts committed by a student or group of students which may be deemed as hate violence, sexual harassment, harassment, threats, or intimidation, or creates an intimidating and/or hostile educational environment, which are directed toward one or more students that has or can be reasonably predicted to have the effect of one or more of the following:
+“Bullying” is defined as any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act.
+Bullying includes one or more acts committed by a student or group of students that may constitute sexual harassment hate violence, or creates an intimidating and/or hostile educational environment, directed toward one or more students that has or can be reasonably predicted to have the effect of one or more of the following: